The Silver Petticoat Review: Old-Fashioned Romance, Period Dramas & Romantic (emphasis on the capital ‘R’) Storytelling

 Blog Posts – More personal blog style articles.

-- Climbing the Alpine Path/Working Title – Coming Soon!
-Amber and Autumn’s (Silver Petticoat’s Editors) journey to writing novels and screenplays.
+- Climbing the Alpine Path/Working Title – Amber and Autumn’s (Silver Petticoat’s Editors) journeys to writing novels and screenplays.

 - Curious Appetites – Coming Soon!
 A food blog that will be connected to literature, film, and television.
 For example, recipes inspired by something written in a novel.